 Adventures by Disney has been on our Disney bucket list for several years.
 My interest was first piqued by Erin Foster’s strong endorsement for Adventures by Disney on the TouringPlans Blog (and subsequent posts–she seems to be about the only one regularly writing about AbD.)
 I had written it off prior to then, but she’s a credible voice, so her praising it made me re-evaluate my position.
 Still, I was skeptical.

 At that point, I hoped they’d bring back the Egypt tour, which was “temporary” cancelled due to political unrest.
 (The reason I wanted a tour rather than doing it myself in the first place!)
 Now, there are a number of itineraries that look appealing, including some in Europe, Africa, and Cambodia, among other places.
-For this trip, we should note that we were invited guests of Disney.
-Before you groan that this is thus a biased review, I think I should also note that I would not recommend the San Francisco Long Weekend…
+For this trip, we were invited guests of Disney and participated in a condensed version of the San Francisco Long Weekend…

-It’s not that the San Francisco Long Weekend experience was not enjoyable–it was.
-Even though we visited during a rainy weekend (as such, most of the photos in this post are ‘stock’ photos I’ve shot on previous trips to San Francisco), we still had a good time.
+Even though we visited during San Francisco during a rainy weekend (as such, most of the photos in this post are ‘stock’ photos I’ve shot on previous trips to San Francisco), we still had a good time.

 My issue with this Adventures by Disney itinerary primarily was that nothing about the experience felt exclusive or was arranged in a way we could not have done ourselves.
 In fact, I feel we could have done a comparable itinerary better ourselves, but that’s at least in part because we’ve been to San Francisco numerous times, and have a pretty good feel for the city.